 Save money by wasting less

 Food waste can be a huge drain on your grocery budget.
 A study published by the American Journal of Agricultural Economics found that the average American household wastes 31.9% of the food it buys.
 This works out to be over $150 of wasted food per month per household on average.
 If you feel you may be wasting too much food it’s definitely worth taking a look at some strategies to help you stop the waste.

 How can you reduce household food waste?

 - Use your leftovers!
+Here is how to save money on groceries.
 We recently started a list of leftover food on the refrigerator door.
 We told the kids if we end up throwing away any leftovers we will not be able to get take out for 2 weeks.
 Using this system we have not thrown away any leftovers in 4 weeks!
 Download my leftover list below.

 - Use up your produce.
 Unfortunately those produce drawers have a way of hiding your fruits and veggies.
 Out of sight out of mind.
 I like to keep a few fruits on the counter in a fruit bowl.
 Most fruits can be kept at room temperature for a few days.
 If they are in the bowl, they are more likely to be eaten.
 I also cut up a tray of fruit and leave it on the counter each weekend.
 It really disappears fast this way.
 Smoothies are another great way to use up produce quickly.
 Make sure you have a plan for the produce you buy.
 Dig through those produce drawers often and make sure you rotate stock.

 - Use your freezer.
 Use this chart from foodsaftey.gov for guidelines on how long your food will be safe to eat.
 Note that the freezer recommendations are for quality only, the site explains that food can be store indefinitely at 0 degrees F or less.
 So don’t start throwing out food in your freezer based on that chart.
 If you do not think you will be able to finish a food fast enough, then freeze it if possible.

 How much can you save by packing your own lunch?